TANVI-111/OLA-DATA-ANALYSIS/README.md

 Ride Volume Over Time:Created a line chart to observe daily ride trends, identifying peak and low-demand days.
 Booking Status Breakdown:Developed a doughnut chart to show successful bookings, customer cancellations, and driver cancellations.
 Vehicle Type Insights:Used a bar chart to display the top 5 vehicle types by ride distance.Visualized average customer ratings for different vehicle types.
-Revenue Analysis:Designed a stacked column chart to analyze revenue by payment method (Cash, UPI, Credit Card, Debit Card).
+Revenue Analysis:Designed a column chart to analyze revenue by payment method (Cash, UPI, Credit Card, Debit Card).
-Generated a table of the top 5 customers by booking value.Plotted a histogram of ride distance distribution per day.
+Generated a table of the top 5 customers by booking value.Plotted a Chart of ride distance distribution per day.
 Cancellations Analysis:Created bar charts for reasons behind customer and driver cancellations.
-Ratings Analysis:Visualized driver ratings distribution using a box plot.Compared customer and driver ratings with a scatter plot.
+Ratings Analysis:Visualized driver ratings distribution.
+Compared customer and driver ratings.

 Key Visualizations and Reports